theShaswato/YougetsignalRevIP/README.md

 Usage:
 -----
-`python reverse.py` then enter the domain to check
+`python3 reverse.py` then enter the domain to check

 Limitation:
 ----------